openstack/tempest/README.rst

 .. note::

-    If you have a running devstack environment, Tempest will be automatically configured and placed in ``/opt/stack/tempest``.
-It will have a configuration file already set up to work with your devstack installation.
+    If you have a running DevStack environment, Tempest will be automatically configured and placed in ``/opt/stack/tempest``.
+It will have a configuration file already set up to work with your DevStack installation.

 Tempest is not tied to any single test runner, but `testr`_ is the most commonly used tool.
 Also, the nosetests test runner is **not** recommended to run Tempest.